 Research the area you’re moving to.
 Here are some things you could try:

 - Make friends: If you have a chance to visit your new home and city before settling in permanently, take advantage of this opportunity!
 Talk to your soon-to-be neighbors and explore things to do in the area.
 Try to become involved as quickly as possible.
-This will help you adapt to your new home and become excited about it.
+This will help you adapt and become excited about your new home.

 Save space, time, and money by packing accordingly.